 Related Reading: Whose Advice Should I Take for My Divorce?
 9 Tips to Keep in Mind

 7. Read up on all the laws of divorce

 Yes, you need to understand the legal system to get the best possible outcome in a divorce battle.
-You need to read up on the grounds where you can be granted a divorce, especially if this isn’t going to be a mutual divorce.
+You need to read up on the grounds for seeking dissolution of marriage, especially if this isn’t going to be a mutual divorce.
 This will help you better navigate the entire divorce process.
 “If one spouse is the sole breadwinner of the family and the other has given up their career to take care of the family, the likelihood of a judge granting alimony and maintenance in such circumstances is high,” says Siddhartha.

 8. Keep away from social media for your own mental health

-This cannot be stressed enough – steer clear of the temptation to rant online for your followers or friends.
+This cannot be stressed enough – steer clear of the temptation to rant online or shame/badmouth your spouse in the virtual realm.
 Divorce and social media can be a volatile mix if not handled maturely.
-Remember that social media is just not the place to let anyone know about the troubles in your marriage or the fact that you are thinking about divorce.
+Remember that social media is just not the place to let anyone know about the troubles in your marriage or the fact that it’s falling apart.

-Even leaving a cryptic message could lead to people gossiping online, so never ever open yourself for that.
-Besides, airing your dirty linen in public can backfire, if and when you do decide to get a divorce and are entangled in a legal battle with your spouse.
+Airing your dirty linen in public can backfire, if and when you do decide to divorce your partner and are entangled in a legal battle with them.
 It’s also a good idea to cleanse your social media of any posts where the optics are wrong.
 It may sound like a lot of work, but if you consider what a small oversight can cost you, it’s well worth it.

 Related Reading: 8 Ways Social Media And Divorce Are Interconnected

 Going through a divorce is a harrowing experience and can be one of the most challenging phases of your life.
 That’s exactly why you need to prioritize self-care and work toward keeping your sanity intact during a divorce.
 Here are some ways you can care your yourself while dealing with the trauma of a divorce: